 There have been a lot of hashtags, twitter trends and articles floating around the last week or so about fake pregnancy resource centers.
 The tweets and articles are short on facts and long on hysteria regarding what a pregnancy resource center is, and does.

-Here’s what Wakota really is and what we actually do: Wakota is a small non-profit organization dedicating to helping women and families in our community who need help, material assistance (diapers and wipes, maternity clothes, baby clothes, pack ‘n’ plays, etc.) , education and training, resources, referrals and support.
+Here’s what Wakota really is and what we actually do: Wakota is a small non-profit organization dedicated to helping women and families in our community who need help, housing and material assistance (diapers and wipes, maternity clothes, baby clothes, pack ‘n’ plays, etc.) , education and training, resources, referrals and support.